About the Library

 Comprised of printed material announcing lectures, exhibits, house tours, and exhibitions in St. Louis in the 1980s and 1990s.

-HOLDINGS: 7 boxes of materials.
+EXTENT: 7 boxes of materials.

 Copies of the finding aid for the physical collection are available for download